-On our more recent trip to mainland Puerto Rico we spent several weeks visiting six locations by boat including two marinas and four anchorages along the south coast.
-And by car we traveled the east coast, west coast and the a bit of the north to visit the capital city San Juan.
+On our more recent trip to mainland Puerto Rico, we spent several weeks visiting six locations by boat including two marinas and four anchorages along the south coast.
+And by car, we traveled the east coast, west coast and a bit of the north to visit the capital city, San Juan.

 We also dropped anchor in two spots in the Spanish Virgin Islands (owned by Puerto Rico) but the mainland and the islands seemed worlds apart.
 I’ll explain more below…

 If you want to see we got to number 1 we Sailed Across The Mona Passage from the Dominican Republic.

 - Our first experiences in Puerto Rico were in Cabo Rojo.
 Sailing Puerto Rico demonstrates what we got up to and Marina Pescaderia is a review of the wonderful marina we stayed in.

 - Gilligan Island can be checked out in the video, Sailing Puerto Rico – South Coast

 - Ponce & Isla De Cardona can be seen in the video, Sailing Puerto Rico – South Coast

 - Cayo Puerca can also be viewed in Sailing Puerto Rico – South Coast

 - Lastly, get an idea on what Puerto Patillas is like in this video – Sailing Puerto Rico – South Coast